Psychiatric Nurse Resume Examples and Templates for 2023

 Provided Raised

+Tailor your resume to each job posting you respond to.
 What age group of patients have you worked with most?
-And have you been employed on the psychiatric floor of a hospital or a separate facility with full-time residents?
+Have you been employed on the psychiatric floor of a hospital or a separate facility with full-time residents?
 Keep these factors in mind while looking at psychiatric nurse job postings.
 When you find a posting that intrigues you, decide whether the facility or patient type overlaps with your background.
-If so, consider adding a mention of that in your resume’s profile.
+If so, consider mentioning that in your resume’s profile.
+Taking this extra step will make your resume more relevant to the job opening at hand and more likely to attract the hiring manager’s notice.